#file-format #brain #mri #neuroscience #read-write #neuroimaging

 Handling of structural neuroimaging file formats for Rust.

 The neuroformats crate provides access to structural neuroimaging data in Rust by implementing parsers for various file formats.
-The focus is on surface-based brain morphometry data, as produced from 3D MRI images by tools like FreeSurfer, CAT12 and others.
+The focus is on surface-based brain morphometry data, as produced from 3D or 4D magnetic resonance imaging (MRI) data by neuroimaging software suites like FreeSurfer, CAT12 and others.

 Installation